Strengthen Your Entire Core With This Quick, 4-Move Body-Weight Workout

 Modifications and Variations

-You can also perform the dolphin plank from a high plank, balancing on your hands instead of your forearms (shown on the left).
+You can also perform the dolphin plank from a high plank, balancing on your hands instead of your forearms (shown in the video on the right).

 Follow Along With the Challenge